 If you would like more information about being a Welcome Week Rep, please email our planners at email@example.com

-All the faculties rocked Welcome Week 2015, but the McMaster Social Sciences Societies Blu Cru team pulled out all the stops and brought home the Faculty Cup, for the second time since 2009.
-They did this by adhering to the Core Values and Guiding Principles of Welcome Week at McMaster University.
-If this is your first year at Mac, we hope #MacWW2015 gave you the chance to meet some of the wonderful people that will make you glad you chose McMaster and proud to say #IAMSOCSCI
+All the faculties rocked Welcome Week 2018, we are especially proud of our McMaster Social Sciences Societies Blu Cru team for pulling out all the stops throughout the week.
+They constantly adhered to the Core Values and Guiding Principles of Welcome Week, and continue to show McMaster spirit throughout the school year.
+If you are in your first year at Mac, we hope #MacWW2018 gave you a chance to meet some of the wonderful people that will make you glad you chose McMaster and proud to say #IAMSOCSCI

 Welcome Week Values & Guiding Principles:

-Equality: First year students join the University community with all the rights of those already here.
+Equality: First-year students join the University community with all the rights of those already here.
 They are given the support and assistance which new members of the community require.
-They will feel proud to be here, to not be treated as subordinates, and to not feel that first year students are inferior.

-Freedom of Choice: First year students are encouraged to participate in the events of Welcome Week.
+Freedom of Choice: First-year students are encouraged to participate in transition and orientation events and programs of their choosing and comfort level.
 However, they are free to choose when and how they would like to join in or to even decline participation if they wish.

 Soc Sci Cheers